-Earth and Space Standards Key concepts include but are not limited to: 1.E1U1.5 Investigate Obtain, evaluate, and communicate information about the properties Materials such as water, air, rocks, soils, sand of earth materials. design and evaluate suitable habitats for organisms using earth materials.
+Earth and Space Standards Key concepts include but are not limited to: 1.E1U1.5 Obtain, evaluate, and communicate information about the properties of earth Materials such as water, air, rocks, soils, sand Commented [LE8]: These are not concepts, but a list of objects. materials.
+What properties or concepts are students required to understand?